AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage-stream-permissions.md

     **Tip:** If you are managing permissions for a single stream, select **More options** ![More options icon](../../../_icons/default/dots-vertical.svg) > **Manage Permissions** from the toolbar (not the side panel).
 	![Manage Default Permissions](../images/manage-default-permissions.png)

-1. Use the `Manage Permissions` to edit stream permissions for each user role.
+1. Use the `Manage Permissions` window to edit stream permissions for each user role.
 For more information, see [Manage Permissions for Streams window](#manage-permissions-for-streams-window).

 1. When you are finished editing permissions, select **Save**.